-Our science team here at Oak Bank have a wealth of experience in various science areas and bring an array of skills into the science laboratory.
+The science department at Oak Bank have a wealth of experience in various science areas and bring an array of skills into the science laboratory.

-Science is taught as a core subject and the national curriculum is followed at all key stages.
-We constantly strive to deliver lessons that encompass both visual and kinaesthetic learning styles meaning that, at Oak Bank, the schemes of work are designed to give learners a broad overview of the subject at Key Stages 2 and 3.
+Science is taught as a core subject and the national curriculum is followed in all key stages.
+We constantly strive to deliver lessons that engage learners and capture their imaginations.

-At Key Stage 2 science is introduced and taught in an appropriate way for primary school learners.
-At Key Stage 3 and 4 we strive to make students independent thinkers and problem solvers which will prepare them well for GCSE exams.
-All students are encouraged to participate in AQA awards, especially those in KS2 and KS3.
+At Key Stage 2, science is introduced and taught in an appropriate way for primary school learners.
+At Key Stage 3 and 4, we strive to make pupils independent thinkers and problem solvers which will prepare them for GCSE exams.
+All pupils are encouraged to participate in AQA certificates and awards.

-The science team plan a number of trips for student to experience the impact of science outside of a classroom.
-Trips have included visits to the National Space Centre, the Natural History Museum, the Big Bang Festival and the Salter’s Chemistry Festival.
+The science team plan a number of trips for pupil to experience the impact of science outside of a classroom.
+Science trips included visits to the National Space Centre, The Luton Dall Observatory (located on the grounds of Putteridge Bury Campus of Bedfordshire University), The Big Bang Fair and Salters Chemistry Festival.

 The science department aim to encourage learners to: